-To upload body-worn videos, simply place the body-worn DVR in your agency's Uplink Station, which consists of a group of docking stations connected to your storage server.
+To upload BodyVISION or BWX-100 videos, simply place the body-worn DVR in your agency's Uplink Station, which consists of a group of docking stations connected to your storage server.
 For more information, see the relevant sections in the BodyVISION User's Guide, or the BWX-100 Officer's Guide.
 Both of these manuals are available for download from the Mobile-Vision Online Support Center accessible from the Bookmarks menu.